5 Questions to Ask When Replacing Your Air Conditioner

 5. Are you using the Quality HVAC Installation Checklist from the Air Conditioning Contractors Association (ACCA)?

 If you're serious about getting a new air conditioner installed for peak performance, head over to the ACCA website and download their Quality HVAC Installation Checklist.
-Use it as a guide to choose the right contractor.
-In addition to the checklist, they have a nice page on their website on choosing the right HVAC contractor.
+They also created a nice contractor scorecard (pdf) to help you choose the right contractor.
+Finally, ACCA has a great page on their website on just for homeowners trying to find a good HVAC contractor.
+Check out these great resources.

 Getting an air conditioner replaced is a big investment.
 It's also an opportunity to improve the comfort, healthfulness, durability, and energy efficiency of your home.
 It won't happen without your involvement, though, because many HVAC contractors will be happy just to swap out old equipment for new without looking at the bigger picture.
 Find one who's willing and able to go beyond the box.
 Even better, get a full home energy assessment.